geleiaa/lowlevel_things/rpisec_mbe_labs/shellcode_lab/lab3C_writeup.md

 ### Now that we know what the binary does, we can do some tests to find the best path to shellcode, which is the idea of ​​this lab.

-Following the exploration pattern, we first have to test whether any variable can be overflowed.
-Putting breakpoints in the verification functions right after the input goes to the binary and put a pattern on the inputs and see how it is handled.
+Following with what we already know, we first have to test whether any variable can be overflowed.
+Putting breakpoints in the verification functions right after the input goes to the binary and put a pattern on the inputs for see how it is handled.

 ![breakfuncs](https://github.com/geleiaa/lowlevel_things/blob/main/imgs/breakfuncs.png)